GLOBAL MARKETS-Wall Street refocuses on risk as stocks dip, oil climbs

 By Lawrence Delevingne

-BOSTON, March 21 (Reuters) - U.S. stock indexes were generally weaker on Monday, giving back some of last week's gains, and oil prices jumped as investors refocused on risk as the conflict in Ukraine continued.
+BOSTON, March 21 (Reuters) - U.S. stock indexes were weaker on Monday, giving back some of last week's gains, and oil prices jumped, as investors refocused on risk as the conflict in Ukraine continued and the U.S. Federal Reserve reiterated its commitment to raise interest rates.

 Boeing BA.N shares fell by around 4% after one of its 737 jets crashed in China.